Nangqên County

 Nangqên County, or Nangchen (囊谦县), is currently a county of the Yushu Tibetan Autonomous Prefecture and is the southernmost county-level division of Qinghai province, China, bordering the Tibet Autonomous Region to the south.
-Until 1951, the region was known as the Kingdom of Nangchen.
+Until 1955, the region was known as the Kingdom of Nangchen.
 It was one of the five kingdoms of the historical region of Do Kham.

-The county seat is Xangda, built in a side valley and on the right bank of the Dza Chu (upper reaches of the Mekong).
+The county seat is Sharnda, or Shamda (Tibetan: ཤར་མདའ་, Chinese : 香达, pinyin : Xiangda), built in a side valley and on the right bank of the Dza Chu (upper reaches of the Mekong).
 In 2000, the county's population amounted to people, inhabiting a surface of 11539 km2.